Swirrl/table2qb/README.md

 - `codelist-pipeline` (run for each codelist CSV input file)
 - `cube-pipeline`

+After cloning or downloading the repository, run the following commands from the root folder (or add an appropriate entry to your _PATH_ environment variable).

 _UPDATE THIS ONCE WE'VE DONE ISSUES [47](https://github.com/Swirrl/table2qb/issues/47) and [45](https://github.com/Swirrl/table2qb/issues/45)_.